 This is one of the best day trips from Vancouver.

-Gulf of Georgia Cannery (2 for 1 admission or 50% off single admission)
+Gulf of Georgia Cannery (2-for-1 admission or 50% off single access)

-If you’re looking for a trip that’s a little closer to your hotel then a day trip to historic Steveston Village is just what the doctor ordered.
+If you’re looking for a trip using the Vancouver City Pass that’s a little closer to your hotel, then a day trip to historic Steveston Village is just what the doctor ordered.

-Located about 40 minutes South of downtown, Steveston is the epicentre of BC’s fishing industry and a popular tourist attraction.
+Located 40 minutes South of downtown Vancouver, Steveston is the epicentre of BC’s fishing industry and a popular tourist attraction.